andy-byers/paw/README.md

 use io;

 pub fn main() -> Result<(), mem::OutOfMemory> {
     // Create a closure.
-The type of "n" is inferred as "int" and the
+The type of "n" is inferred as "int64" and the
     // return type as "String".
     let fizzbuzz = |n| {
         if n % 15 == 0 {